 Railroad magnate Jay Gould purchased the estate as a summer home in 1880, seven years after Merritt died.
 By 1884 Jay Gould had gained control of Western Union Telegraph, the New York Elevated Railway and the Union Pacific Railroad.
 Mr. Gould used Lyndhurst as an escape from the pressures of his business life.
 When his health was impaired by tuberculosis, Lyndhurst served as a country retreat until his death in 1892.

 Jay Gould’s daughter, Helen, who later married Finley J. Shepard, was given charge of the property upon her father’s death.
 She was involved in numerous philanthropic works during her lifetime.
 After her death in 1938, her sister, Anna, Duchess of Talleyrand-Perigord, returned from France and maintained Lyndhurst until her death in 1961 when the 67-acre estate passed to the National Trust for Historic Preservation.

-Lyndhurst’s vast collection of art, antiques and furniture have remained largely intact due the mansion’s use primarily as a country residence.
+Lyndhurst’s vast collection of art, antiques, and furniture have remained largely intact due to the mansion’s use primarily as a country residence.
 In most instances, the furnishings are original to the house, and more than fifty pieces were designed by the architect himself, Alexander Jackson Davis.
 The arrangement of the rooms reflects the lives of one of the three major families and the five major owners that lived here.
 As such, the mansion reflects the development of American identity and taste during the 19th and early 20th centuries.

-The grounds at Lyndhurst survive as an outstanding example of 19th century landscape design.
+The grounds at Lyndhurst survive as an outstanding example of 19th-century landscape design.
 Elements include sweeping lawns accented with shrubs and specimen trees, the curving entrance drive revealing “surprise” views, the angular repetition of the Gothic roofline in the evergreens, and the nation’s first steel-framed conservatory.
 The rose garden and fernery are later additions.